nytimes/drone-gke/README.md

 This is a little simpler than deploying straight to Kubernetes, because the API endpoints and credentials can be derived using the Google credentials.
 In addition, this opens the yaml file to templatization and customization with each Drone build.

+## Drone Compatibility

+For usage in Drone 0.4, please use the `nytimes/drone-gke:0.4` tag.

+For usage in Drone 0.5 and newer, please use the `nytimes/drone-gke:0.7` tag.

 ## Development

 [`glide`](https://github.com/Masterminds/glide) is used to manage vendor dependencies.